The Larches

 The mansion on Williams Street that straddles the Hopedale-Milford line was originally known as

 The Larches.
 It was named for the larch trees that can still be seen on the grounds.
-The estate was
+The first home

-owned by George Otis Draper, a son of General William F. and Lilla Draper.
-"Otis" left there
+there was owned by George Otis Draper, a son of General William F. and Lilla Draper.
+"Otis" sold it to

 The upper three pictures were scanned from postcards.
 They show the original home on the site.